 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 Lisbon, Portugal is easily one of my favorite cities in the world.
-From the colors to the food, I fell in love the first day that I arrived!
-If you’re planning a trip I’ve compiled a list of 10 things that you absolutely can’t miss in Lisbon, an essential stop on any Portugal itinerary!
+From the colors to the food, I fell in love the first day that I arrived, and have been back many times since!

 Things to do in Lisbon, Portugal